 6. Disciplinary Action

-Failure to comply with our established policies, procedures and the overall Teva USA Compliance Program will be treated as a breach of company policy and will result in appropriate disciplinary action, up to and including termination for Teva USA employees.
+Failure to comply with our established policies, procedures and the overall TUSA Compliance Program will be treated as a breach of company policy and will result in appropriate disciplinary action, up to and including termination for Teva employees.
 Although each situation is considered on a case-by-case basis, we will consistently undertake appropriate disciplinary action to address non-compliance and deter future violations.

-Teva USA will investigate suspected non-compliance with its policies and procedures as well as all applicable laws and regulations in a manner designed to promptly and accurately ascertain the facts and to determine the underlying cause or causes of any substantiated, non-compliant conduct.
+TUSA will investigate suspected non-compliance with its policies and procedures as well as all applicable laws and regulations in a manner designed to promptly and accurately ascertain the facts and to determine the underlying cause or causes of any substantiated, non-compliant conduct.
 The investigation will assess whether the non-compliance is due to gaps in policies or internal controls and take appropriate action to address any gaps so as to prevent future violations.
 The Compliance Department will direct investigations of suspected non-compliance and document the nature and results of such investigations.
+As mentioned above, reports of non-compliance made through the Teva Integrity Hotline will be investigated through Teva's Office of Business Integrity.